d-zucho/obsidian_the_grind/010 - Programming/012 - JavaScript/Variable Mutation.md

 ![[CopyValuesExample.png]]

 Here we initialize 3 variables, while then soon reassigning some.
 Notice the difference in values before and after mutation

+>[!note]
+>To not loose original values when reassigning, we can create temporary variables
+> - This is usually best done to the first value that is mutated